Niamh Shaw: Analog Mars Missions

 In 2017, she was part of Crew 173 in a simulated Mars mission at the Mars Desert Research Station in southern Utah as the artist and journalist for an international crew of six.

 After MDRS-173, she experienced a zero-g flight at the Star City Yuri Gagarin Cosmonaut Training Center.

 In 2018, she was an advisor and artist at a new analogue Mars facility, D-MARS, located in the Ramon Crater, Israel, and documented their first analog mission, D-MARS01.

 Shaw has worked with Lottie Dolls to create a workshop for young girls, combining drama and space exploration.
 She has brought along Stargazer Lottie to her Mars Analog mission experiences, both in Utah and Israel, as well as bringing the doll to the zero-g flight in Russia.

 Based on her Mars Analog experiences, Shaw joined with Sarah Baxter to create Shaw's third theater show, Diary of a Martian Beekeeper (2018).

 Television, radio, and print

 Shaw is a regular contributor on television and radio about science topics and her space adventures.
 She has appeared on The Tommy Tiernan Show, The Late Late Show, Today show on RTÉ One, and The Seven O'Clock Show on TV3.
 She has also contributed articles on a variety of space and science-related topics.

 Honours and awards

-In 2014 she was named one of Ireland's talented 38 Technology Women.
+In 2014, she was named one of Ireland's talented 38 Technology Women.

 Shaw won a Science Foundation Ireland Outstanding Contribution to STEM Communication Award in 2018, sharing with Dr. John O'Donoghue of the Royal Society of Chemistry.

 On International Women's Day 2019, at a special reception at Áras an Uachtaráin to celebrate Irish Women in STEM, she was invited to respond to Uachtaráin na hEireann, President Michael D. Higgins's speech.
 She is the 2019/2020 Honorary Ambassador to the Irish Girl Guides.

+She was recognised by the European Space Agency as a European Space Champion in 2022 for her work in outstanding space advocacy.